Frustrations & How to Overcome!

 3. Because the sopranos are too loud which makes

-4. it difficult to find your part (get help here!)
+4. it difficult to find your part and when you do

 5. No one can hear it because

 6. There are never enough altos so you

 7. Sing louder which ends up causing you to

 8. Crack on the high notes and then you